Start your Bitcoin will (free starter for your lawyer) | The Bitcoin Adviser

 Paid single-country kits Packaged templates for one region; variable digital asset coverage.
 Users who will still need local counsel to validate.

-This free page Structured, Bitcoin aware will draft with jurisdiction options; runs in your browser; no email gate.
+This free page Structured Bitcoin Will Starter with jurisdiction options; runs in your browser; no email gate.
 Self custody holders who need a serious starting point for counsel.

 The Bitcoin Adviser (client engagement) Estate Plan Protocol, collaborative multisig, documented continuity, adviser-led governance.
 Meaningful balances, families, and complex custody stacks.